AFrederick13/Decoded-Codex/pages/topics/Christianity.md

 ***revision in progress below:***

-Differing opinions by early followers was not uncommon, and several noteable groups emerged early on such as: The Jerusalem Community led by James the Just, The Pauline Communities established by Paul of Tarus, The Nazarenes, The Ebionites, The Gnostics, The Marcionites, The Montanists, The Proto-Orthodoxists, The Novatianists, The Monarchians, The Manichaeans, and The Desert Fathers.
+Differing opinions by early followers was not uncommon, and several noteable groups emerged early on such as:

+* The Jerusalem Community

+* The Pauline Communities

+* The Nazarenes

+* The Ebionites

+* The Gnostics

+* The Marcionites

+* The Montanists

+* The Proto-Orthodoxists

+* The Novatianists

+* The Monarchians

+* The Manichaeans

+* The Desert Fathers.

 ***work in progress***